Pirone, Treloar form strong 1-2 punch for Franklin Regional rotation | Trib HSSN | Trib HSSN

 By:

-He said the staffs with depth probably would best negotiate a stoppage, but also could be effective in the new back-to-back section series format.
+He said the staffs with depth probably would negotiate a stoppage best but also could be effective in the new back-to-back section series format.

 Thing is, they haven’t needed it much — so far.

-Seniors Brian Pirone and Luke Treloar have formed a staunch 1-2 punch, and their effective arms have kept the bullpen phone off the hook.
+Seniors Brian Pirone and Luke Treloar have formed a staunch 1-2 punch, and their effective arms have kept the bullpen phone on the hook.

 “Our pitching staff as a whole is a strength of this team,” Saddler said.
 “Brian Pirone and Luke Treloar have anchored the rotation this year, providing quality starts in each of their outings.
 Both seem to get stronger as the game progresses, and they have been getting better with each start.”

-While their potent offense is impressive, the pitching staff has been exhaustively efficient.
-The team had a 1.34 ERA and had only used five pitchers, including Pirone and Treloar, future PSAC opponents, who worked 59 of 68 total innings.
+While the potent offense is impressive, the pitching staff has been exhaustively efficient.
+Through 11 games, the team had a 1.34 ERA and had used only five pitchers, including Pirone and Treloar, future PSAC opponents, who worked 59 of 68 total innings.

+Pirone threw a no-hitter against Kiski Area on Thursday, striking out six as the Panthers won 7-0.

+“He no-hit us this summer, as well,” Kiski Area coach Aaron Albert said.
+“He’s really gained velocity and confidence since I first saw him.
+Bobby is a great coach, so I credit a lot of that to him as well.
+I joked with Pirone in between games, just making sure he wasn’t throwing on any summer team I’m coaching against, and making sure he didn’t have another year (of eligibility) at FR.”

 Junior Chris Pagano also had a win.
-In his one start, he went two innings and all 17 of his pitches were strikes.
+In his start, he went two innings, and all 17 of his pitches were strikes.

-Juniors Kyle Morgan and Jordan Suvak have worked some in relief and also have been efficient.
-Junior Caden Smith also is an available arm-in-waiting.
+Juniors Kyle Morgan and Jordan Suvak have worked in relief and also have been efficient.
+Junior Caden Smith is an available arm-in-waiting.

 “When given opportunities in games, we have the utmost confidence in all of our guys,” Saddler said, “and I am sure that some of them are going to have to step up and be relied upon more throughout the remainder of the season.”